This is the perfect summer dessert! Smooth, creamy texture with a delicious mango and white chocolate flavour in a no-bake cheesecake.

 No-Bake Mango Cheesecake

-- 1 tbsp gelatin powder (10 g), use any type or amount that sets 500 ml
+- 1 tablespoon gelatin powder use any type or amount that sets 500 ml

 - Crush the digestive biscuits into fine crumbs.
 Pour into a bowl and add in melted butter.
 Mix well and pour into a 7 inch springform pan.
 Press the crumbs to the base.
 Chill in the fridge for 30 minutes.